 How to Get Startup Help That's Actually Helpful

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When you start a business, you need help.
+Opinions expressed by Entrepreneur contributors are their own.When you start a business, you need help.
 Often, you need help fast, or you're going to close your doors.

 That sense of urgency often leads entrepreneurs to jump on any type of assistance that's offered.
 But it can be worth taking a little time to find exactly the right kind of help for your business.
 First off, let's talk venture capital.
 Most entrepreneurs would be extremely grateful if any VC firm at all would decide to take a stake in their company.
 But it turns out that jumping on just any old funding train may lead your company onto a side rail, instead of chugging it straight to success.